galaxyproject/planemo/docs/commands/shed_lint.rst

       --ensure_metadata               Ensure .shed.yml files contain enough
                                       metadata for each repository to allow
                                       automated creation and/or updates.
-      --help                          Show this message and exit.
+      --urls                          Check validity of URLs in XML files --help                          Show this message and exit.